 302.11.2 Overheating and stagnation.
-The system shall be able to withstand prolonged periods of stagnation without degradation of performance with no maintenance, and without endangering the building or its occupants.
+The system shall be able to withstand prolonged periods of stagnation without damage or degradation of performance with no maintenance, and without endangering the building or its occupants.
 The expected stagnation temperature effects shall include consideration of worst case roof and ambient temperatures and plastic pipe colors and expansion/contraction stresses.
 This requirement includes conditions that occur during loss of electric power to the system or failure of any of the system components.

 302.11.3 Freeze protection.
 Protection from freezing temperatures shall be provided for all system components subject to damage.
 If the protection depends on owner intervention, the owner’s manual shall provide precise instructions for freeze protection.
 These instructions shall specify an ambient temperature requiring the manual intervention.
 The supplier shall specify a freeze tolerance limit for each system.
 A freeze protection mechanism shall be provided on each system.
 Acceptable mechanisms include but are not limited to drainback and closed-loop recirculation.

-Exception: Systems installed in a location that has no record of an ambient temperature below 41°F (5 °C) for in the last 100 years, shall not be required to provide freeze protection mechanisms.
+Exception: Systems installed in a location that has no record of an ambient temperature below 41°F (5 °C) for one hour in the last 100 years, shall not be required to provide freeze protection mechanisms.
 The freeze tolerance limit shall be specified regardless of whether a freeze protection mechanism is supplied.

 302.11.3.1 Manual intervention freeze protection.
 Where manual intervention is used for freeze protection, the system shall have the proper fittings, pipe slope and collector design to allow for manual gravity draining and air filling of the affected components and piping.
 Sagging of any portion of the collector and/or horizontal piping shall not interfere with collector draining.
-System components shall be sloped in accordance with the requirements in Table 302.10.3.1.
+System components shall be sloped in accordance with the requirements in Table 302.10.3.1 unless a greater slope is specified by the manufacturer.

 402.1.1 Collector isolation.
-Means shall be provided to isolate the collector for servicing, drain down drainback freeze protection or emergencies.
+Means shall be provided to isolate the collector for servicing, manual drain down drainback freeze protection or emergencies.
 Valves used to comply with the requirements of this section shall comply with Section 404.

 402.2.4 Expansion and contraction of supports.
 Structural supports shall be selected and installed in such a manner that thermal expansion of the collector and piping will not cause damage to the collector structural frame, piping or the building.

 414.1 General.
 Where photovoltaic modules are utilized as part of a system they shall be listed to UL 1703, IEC 61215 or IEC 61646, as applicable.
-Photovoltaic modules shall be installed in accordance with all applicable codes
+Photovoltaic modules shall be installed in accordance with all applicable codes and standards.

 501.2 Sizing Procedure.
 The sizing methodology shall be consistent with the performance of the collector, and with common industry practice.
+Where pool or spa covers are installed, their impact on heat loss shall be incorporated into the sizing of the system.

 601.1 General.
-A manual or manuals shall be provided with each solar pool heating and cooling system.
+A manual or manuals shall be provided with each solar pool heating system.
 The manuals shall contain the name and address of the system supplier, the system model name or number and shall describe the operation of the system and its components and the procedures for installation, operation and maintenance in accordance with this chapter.